bridgedb/BridgeDb/README.txt

 	ant

-or (experimental, makes not all jars) -
+or (experimental; does not compile all jars) -

 	mvn clean install

 Library dependencies
 --------------------

-If you don't use all mappers, you do not need to include all libraries in the dist directory in your project.
+If you do not use all mappers, you do not need to include all libraries in the dist directory in your project.

 Here is a brief overview that will help you to find out